Ben Chiarot

 Ben Chiarot (born May 9, 1991) is a Canadian professional ice hockey defenceman for the Detroit Red Wings of the National Hockey League (NHL).
-Chiarot was drafted 120th overall by the Atlanta Thrashers in the 2009 NHL Entry Draft.
-He has previously played for the Winnipeg Jets, Montreal Canadiens and Florida Panthers.
+He was selected in the fourth round, 120th overall, by the Atlanta Thrashers in the 2009 NHL Entry Draft.
+Chiarot has previously played for the Winnipeg Jets, Montreal Canadiens and Florida Panthers.

 Early life

 Chiarot was born on May 9, 1991, in Hamilton, Ontario, to Tara and Matt Chiarot.
 Canadian football ran in the Chiarot family: his grandfather Gord played for the Hamilton Tiger-Cats and BC Lions of the Canadian Football League, while his father and uncle played college football for McMaster University.
 Chiarot's father refused to allow him to play football as a child, however, and he focused on ice hockey instead.
 Chiarot played minor ice hockey as a defenceman for the Mississauga IceDogs of the Greater Toronto Hockey League.
 In his final season with the team, he recorded 22 goals and 64 points in 75 regular season games, as well as five points in seven OHL Cup games.